apache/nuttx/configs/README.txt

   platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.

+configs/lpcxpresso-lpc1115
+  NuttX board support for the NXP LPCXpresso daughter board.
+This board is based on the NXP LPC1115.

 configs/lpcxpresso-lpc1768
   Embedded Artists base board with NXP LPCExpresso LPC1768.
 This board is based on the NXP LPC1768.
 The Code Red toolchain is used by default.